-- As an appendix document, please include a list of network providers indicating, if they provide MAT, their current patient load, their total DMC-ODS patient capacity, and the populations they treat (e.g., adolescent, adult, perinatal). - 9.
+- As an appendix document, please include a list of network providers indicating, if they provide MAT, their current patient load, their total DMC-ODS patient capacity, and the populations they treat (e.g., beneficiary under 21, adult, perinatal). - 9.
 Access to Services.
-In accordance with 42 CFR 438.206, describe how the County will assure the following: - Meet and require providers to meet standards for timely access to care and services, taking into account the urgency of need for services. - Require subcontracted providers to have hours of operation during which services are provided to Medi-Cal beneficiaries that are no less than the hours of operation during which the provider offers services to non-Medi-Cal patients. - Make services available to beneficiaries 24 hours a day, 7 days a week, when medically necessary. - Establish mechanisms to ensure that network providers comply with the timely access requirements. - Monitor network providers regularly to determine compliance with timely access requirements. - Take corrective action if there is a failure to comply with timely access requirements. - 10.
+In accordance with 42 CFR 438.206, describe how the County will assure the following: - Meet and require providers to meet standards for timely access to care and services, taking into account the urgency of need for services. - Require subcontracted providers to offer hours of operation to Medi-Cal beneficiaries that are no less than the hours of operation offered to non-Medi-Cal patients. - Make services available to beneficiaries 24 hours a day, 7 days a week, when medically necessary. - Establish mechanisms to ensure that network providers comply with the timely access requirements. - Monitor network providers regularly to determine compliance with timely access requirements. - Take corrective action if there is a failure to comply with timely access requirements. - 10.
 Training Provided.
-What training will be offered to providers chosen to participate in the waiver?
+What training will be offered to providers chosen to participate in DMC-ODS?
 How often will training be provided?
-Are there training topics that the county wants to provide but needs assistance? - Review Note: Include the frequency of training and whether it is required or optional. - 11.
-Technical Assistance.
-What technical assistance will the county need from DHCS? - 12.
-Quality Assurance.
-Describe the County's Quality Management and Quality Improvement programs.
-This includes a description of the Quality Improvement (QI) Committee (or integration of DMC-ODS responsibilities into the existing MHP QI Committee).
-The monitoring of accessibility of services outlined in the Quality Improvement Plan will at a minimum include: - Timeliness of first initial contact to face-to-face appointment - Frequency of follow-up appointments in accordance with individualized treatment plans
+Are there training topics that the county wants to provide but needs assistance?

+Review Note: Include the frequency of training and whether it is required or optional.

+11. Technical Assistance.
+What technical assistance will the county need from DHCS?